Breast Cancer Awareness Month: Facts, myths & treatments

-ST. LOUIS — October first is the official start of breast cancer awareness month.
+ST. LOUIS — Oct.
+1 is the official start of breast cancer awareness month.

 The month marks the start of a global campaign to increase knowledge and support people affected by the disease.